zouden/OPT-InSitu-Toolbox/README.txt

 3rd Party
 ---------
 All 3rd party code is placed in a separate folder and is not covered by the LICENSE.txt file.
+All 3rd party code is covered by their respective license.

 *******ASTRA Toolbox*********************************************
 This file is part of the ASTRA Toolbox